5 from 32 votes

 • Preheat oven to 325F (160C) and arrange a rack to the center of the oven (make sure your covered Dutch oven will fit in there).

-• Pat meat dry with paper towels then season all over with salt and pepper.
+• Pat meat dry with paper towels then generously season meat all over with salt and pepper.

 • Heat oil over medium-high heat in Dutch oven.
-Once shimmering, add the beef and sear on all sides (about 2-3 minutes per side, while searing allow the meat to sit undisturbed, moving it while it cooks will diminish the sear).
+Once shimmering, add the beef and sear on all sides (about 2-3 minutes per side, when you lift the meat it should be a deep rich brown, if not it hasn't cooked long enough.)
+While searing, allow the meat to sit undisturbed, moving it while it cooks will diminish the sear, which diminishes your flavor!

 2 Tablespoons avocado or olive oil

-• Once seared, remove to a plate.
+• Remove seared meat to a plate.
 Reduce stovetop heat to medium and toss 2 Tablespoons of butter into the skillet.
 Once melted, add onion and cook until softened.

 • Add garlic and cook until fragrant (30 seconds).